lypborges/reactnd-project-myreads-starter/README.md

 # MyReads Project

 This is the final project for the final assessment project for Udacity's React Fundamentals course.
+To see the running project [MyReads](http://udacity-books.surge.sh/)

-## TL;DR
+## Running Local

 To get started developing right away: